derek-zhou/liv/README.md

 * Use browser native functionalities such as bookmarks.
 You can bookmark any queries or any emails
 * Let you compose your emails in markdown with instant preview

 LIV is designed to be self hosted; It is not a SaaS.
-You run LIV on your own email server with or without a  IMAP server.
+You run LIV on your own email server with or without an IMAP server.
 If you don't want to run your own email server please stop right here.
 If you don't know how to run your email server please do some research first; there are many excellent tutorials out there and this page is not one of them.

 ## Your personal email server